Bangkok Biennial

+The event's second (and final) edition was held in 2020.

 Artist in 2018 edition

 An unknown number of artists were included in the first edition of the Bangkok Biennial.
 Originally billed as "150+" artists, the event's website, published materials and mobile application listed 249 artists when the event opened in July 2018.
 The actual number is likely higher.